Last Updated on November 30, 2023

 If you’re like most Americans, you can sit down with a good movie and a bag of chips and go through the whole thing.
 But this mindless eating is awful for glucose levels and our waistlines.
 Portion control plates for diabetics is something that you must think while eating anything.
 Instead of taking the whole bag with you, but a small portion in a snack bag or on a plate.
 This will force you to think about how many snacks you’ve had instead of eating the whole bag (and some).

 What about when you’re at a restaurant?
 How can you control your portion size plates for diabetics when you aren’t doing the cooking or preparing?
 Aside from ordering small meals, there is one easy way to make sure that you don’t over-indulge on your night out, as soon as you order your food, ask them to box up half of your meal before it’s brought to you.
 Not only does this keep you from eating too much, but it also gives you a meal for the next day, it’s a win-win.

 Portion Control for Diabetics

 One of the best ways to keep your glucose levels in a healthy range is with a good diet.
-Aside from eating plenty of veggies and staying away from the sweets, portion control is a great technique for staying healthy and managing your diabetes.
-It might not always be fun, but portion control is extremely important, so break out that scale and weigh that ice cream you’re about to eat.
+Aside from eating plenty of veggies and staying away from the sweets, diabetic portion control is a great technique for staying healthy and managing your diabetes.
+It might not always be fun, but a diabetic portion control plate is extremely important, so break out that scale and weigh that ice cream you’re about to eat.